IBM/kube101/workshop/Lab1/README.md

    ```$ kubectl run guestbook --image=ibmcom/guestbook:v1```

    This action will take a bit of time.
-To check the status of the running pplication,
+To check the status of the running application,
    you can use `$ kubectl get pods`.

    You should see output similar to the following: